kmcphillips/twilio-rails/README.md

   }
 ```

 The above `gather:` with `type: :voice` example will finish reading the message, play a beep, and then record the phone caller's speech for 30 seconds or until they press the `#` pound key.
 The phone tree will then immediately execute the `after:`, while the framework continues to handle the audio recording asynchronously.
-When Twilio makes it available, the audio file of the recording will be downloaded and stored as an Active Storage attachment in a `Recording` model as `response.recording`.
+When Twilio makes it available, the audio file of the recording will be downloaded and stored as an ActiveStorage attachment in a `Recording` model as `response.recording`.
 If the `transcribe:` option is set to `true`, the voice in the recording will also attempt to be transcribed as text and stored as `response.transcription`.
 Importantly though, **neither are guaranteed to arrive or will arrive immediately**.
 In practice they both usually arrive within a few seconds, but can sometimes be blank or missing if the caller is silent or garbled.
 There is a cost to transcription so it can be disabled, and the `profanity_filter:` defaults to false and will just *** out any profanity in the transcription.

 Finally, the `gather:` can also accept `type: :speech` which is a specialzed model designed to identify voice in realtime.
 It will provide the `response.transcription` field immediately, making it available in the `after:` proc or in the next prompt.
 But the tradeoffs are that it does not provide a recording, there is a time gap of a few seconds between prompts, and it is more expensive.
 See the [Twilio documentation for specifics](https://www.twilio.com/docs/voice/twiml/gather#speechmodel).
 The keys it expects match the documentation, `speech_model:`, `speech_timeout:`, `language:` (defaults to "en-US"), and `encanced:` (defaults to false).